redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 <h3> Note on Optimisation and SLA </h3>

-Optimisations are of three types:
+Optimisations available are the following:

 - 'resources': this optimisation manages resource allocation using requests limits
     - whenever a SLA violation is received about a SLA which is dependent on resources, if used resources are close to the request limits they are increased